New Big Money Means BioCryst Pharmaceuticals Inc. (BCRX) Investors Could Reap Benefit

 BioCryst Pharmaceuticals Inc. (BCRX) Insider Activity

 A total of 14 insider transactions have happened at BioCryst Pharmaceuticals Inc. (BCRX) in the last six months, with sales accounting for 3 and purchases happening 11 times.
-The most recent transaction is an insider sale by Stonehouse Jon P, the company’s President & CEO.
-SEC filings show that Stonehouse Jon P sold 134,278 shares of the company’s common stock on Dec 15 at a price of $8.32 per share for a total of $1.12 million.
-Following the sale, the insider now owns 0.78 million shares.
+The most recent transaction is an insider sale by Sheridan William P, the company’s Senior VP – CMO.
+SEC filings show that Sheridan William P sold 41,250 shares of the company’s common stock on Feb 22 at a price of $11.57 per share for a total of $0.48 million.
+Following the sale, the insider now owns 11475.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.